* Update – The workshop has sold out but please add your name to the wait list if you were hoping to join – cancellations do happen.

 This big pink flower woke me up last night.
 It’s one of the new botanical experiments I’ve been working on and it was finished but I didn’t love it- something wasn’t right.
 The original stem and roots felt too delicate, too fussy for the flower and out of balance – that idea would not leave me alone.
 My subconscious must have been working on it for me and last night I woke up abruptly knowing exactly what it needed – a bulb, a more substantial stem and very simple leaves.
 I love the bulb!
 More botanical experiments soon – there are all sorts of strange new species on my work table.

 Have a lovely weekend,

 Meet Mr. Cups!
-My new helper – I found him upstate last weekend in a fabulously junky junk shop – he makes a very cheery pin holder.
+My new helper – I found him upstate in a fabulously junky junk shop – he makes a very cheery pin holder.
 I love the way his details are painted – I looked him up and found out he was made in Japan in the forties and there is a Mrs. – I’m on the look out.
 He helped me make lots of mini toadstools – pixie size fungi made from Japaanese garment fragments (from lovely Sri Threads).
-They are made with the little mushroom sewing pattern – it scales up and down well – I printed the templates at 50% for these little guys.
+They are made with the little mushroom sewing pattern – it scales up and down well – I printed the templates at around 75% for these little guys.

 the little mushroom sewing pattern

 They were fun to make in a batch and easy to travel with – just a little bag of scraps and a few supplies – a good summer project.
 I also added a little extra height to the top for a couple – tracing the template and adding about another 1/2 inch to the top for a pointier cap.

 I’m also working on some larger specimens and creatures, in lovely old indigo cloth.